cd-public/Isadora/cond_loop_test/readme.txt

 2) Select one conditionally tainted register, test_reg_n.

+    Look at *.spinfo, select a file.
+Selection criteria, M_AXI_*_wire, break ties alphabetically

 3) [On Fabricant] Using Tortuga, set test_reg_1 as a taint source using a dummy property.

+    Edit iACW_sps.as in local folder found by following do_fabricant in main directory.

 4) [Fabricant -> Local] Convert Tortuga output .vcd to a 2pass.py input .vcd using refine_vcd.py